OpenFacetracker/OpenFaceTracker-Lib3/docs/build_oft.rst

    :language: bash
 Dependecies
 ===============
-OpenFaceTrackerLib use Opencv 3.2.
+OpenFaceTrackerLib uses Opencv 3.2.
 This latter has introduced many new algorithms and features comparing to version 2.4.
 Some modules have been rewritten, some have been reorganized.
 Although most of the algorithms from 2.4 are still present, the interfaces can differ.
-You can check out the <b>changelog</b> via this link
+You can check out the changelog via this link

 * http://opencv.org/opencv-3-2.html